rimusz/coreos-cluster-osx/README.md

 * There you can `Up`, `Suspend`, `Halt`, `Reload` CoreOS vagrant VMs
 * Under `Up' and 'OS shell` OS Shell will have such environment set:
 ````
-1) etcd discovery token will be automaticly replaced from 'https://discovery.etcd.io/new'
-on each 'vagrant up'
-2) Path to ~/coreos-osx-cluster/bin where etcdclt and fleetctl binaries are stored
+1) Path to ~/coreos-osx-cluster/bin where etcdclt and fleetctl binaries are stored
-3) etcd endpoint - export ETCDCTL_PEERS=http://172.17.9.101:4001
+2) etcd endpoint - export ETCDCTL_PEERS=http://172.17.9.101:4001
-4) fleetctl endpoint - export FLEETCTL_ENDPOINT=http://172.17.9.101:4001
+3) fleetctl endpoint - export FLEETCTL_ENDPOINT=http://172.17.9.101:4001
 ````

 * `Updates/Force CoreOS update` will be run `sudo update_engine_client -update` on each CoreOS VM.
 * `Updates/Check for updates` will update etcdclt and fleetctl OS X clients to the same versions as CoreOS VMs run.
-It will store downloads from github `coreos-vagrant` in `~/coreos-osx-cluster/github` folder, it will not overwrite user's `Vagrantfile, config.rb and users-data` files.
-* `SSH to corec-01/02/03` menu options will open VM shells
+* `SSH to control-01 and node-01/02` menu options will open VM shells.

 Other links